gdaneek/dht11/README.md

 # dht11
 Library for working with the DHT11/DHT22 sensor

-Suitable for any ATmega and ATtiny series microcontrollers
+For any ATmega and ATtiny series microcontrollers

 Takes up very little memory (less than 1KB)